d12frosted/elpa-mirror/gnu/jinx-readme.txt

 impacting your editing experience.
 Overall Jinx should just work out of the box without much intervention.

-Jinx highlights misspellings lazily only in the visible area of the window.
+Jinx highlights misspellings lazily only in the visible part of the text.
+The window boundaries and text folding are taken into account.
 Jinx binds directly to the native libenchant API, such that process communication with a backend Aspell process can be avoided.
 Libenchant is widely used as spell-checking API by text editors and supports [Nuspell], [Hunspell], [Aspell] and a few lesser known